aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/oleformat/sourceitem/_index.md

 ### Remarks

-The default value is an empty string.For example, if the source file is a Microsoft Excel workbook, the `SourceItem` property might return "Workbook1!R3C1:R4C2" if the OLE object contains only a few cells from the worksheet.
+The default value is an empty string.

+For example, if the source file is a Microsoft Excel workbook, the `SourceItem` property might return "Workbook1!R3C1:R4C2" if the OLE object contains only a few cells from the worksheet.

 ### Examples